Saveur: History

 Kalins departed Saveur in 2000 after the magazine was purchased by World Publications, a special interest magazine company based in Winter Park, Florida.
-Under World Publications the magazine was published eight times a year.
+Under World Publications, the magazine was published eight times a year.
 Andrews served as in editor-in-chief until 2006; he departed shortly after Bonnier, the Swedish media company, purchased a minority stake in World Publications.

-James Oseland, a regular Saveur writer who was brought on by Andrews as executive editor, became editor-in-chief in 2006.
-Oseland, whose first cookbook, Cradle of Flavor: Home Cooking from the Spice Islands of Indonesia, Singapore, and Malaysia, was published in 2006, built a new editorial team.
-While hewing to the magazine's original mission, the new editors welcomed a growing readership with special feature packages and single-topic issues—from The World of Butter (March 2008) to The Glories of Greece (August 2010)—each of which tackled a single theme in depth.
-These themed packages and issues included not only recipes and techniques, but also multiple narratives, providing diverse perspectives on each topic of focus.
-Essayists, novelists, comedians, and others have turned to the subject of food in the pages of Saveur: In the magazine's October 2010 25 Great Meals issue, Rita Mae Brown wrote of a meal she shared with her grandfather's hunting dogs; Dean Koontz, about sharing sandwiches with his uncle; Marc Maron, about cooking Thanksgiving dinner for his calorie-conscious mother.
+James Oseland, a regular Saveur writer who was brought on by Andrews as executive editor, became editor-in-chief in 2006 and built a new editorial team.
+While hewing to the magazine's original mission, the new editors welcomed a growing readership with special feature packages and single-topic issues, each of which tackled a single theme in depth.
+Essayists, novelists, comedians, and others have discussed the subject of food in the pages of Saveur:

 In 2014, the editors of Saveur published Saveur: The New Classics Cookbook.
 Contributors included James Oseland and Helen Rosner.

 In February 2021, Saveur announced they were ceasing physical publication in favor of an online-only presence.
+However, in November 2023, Craddock announced that the print magazine would be returning, albeit with some changes in the interest of sustainability.
+The relaunched Saveur will be released in a twice-yearly format, starting with a Spring/Summer issue in March 2024.